Venue & program

 wedding weekend plan

 Sunday: It's a wrap!
-To combat your hungover, you can either relax at the pool of the Villa il Castellano, or enjoy a sunny day at the beach, if you have some batteries left.
+To combat your hungover, you can either relax at the pool of Villa il Castellano, or enjoy a sunny day at the beach, if you have some batteries left.

 Practicalities: